Hot shoe

 A hot shoe is a mounting point on the top of a camera to attach a flash unit and other compatible accessories.
 It takes the form of an angled metal bracket surrounding a metal contact point which completes an electrical connection between camera and accessory for standard, brand-independent flash synchronization.

-The hot shoe is a development of the standardised "accessory shoe", with no flash contacts, formerly fitted to cameras to hold accessories such as a rangefinder, or flash connected by a cable.
+The hot shoe is a development of the standardised "accessory shoe" or "cold shoe", with no flash contacts, formerly fitted to cameras to hold accessories such as a rangefinder, or flash connected by a cable.

-The dimensions of the hot shoe are defined by the International Organization for Standardization in ISO 518:2006.
+The dimensions of the hot shoe are defined by the International Organization for Standardization (ISO) in ISO 518:2006.
 Details such as trigger voltage are not standardised; electrical incompatibilities are still possible between brands.

 Design

 The hot shoe is shaped somewhat like an inverted, squared-off "U" of metal.
-The matching adapter on the bottom of the flash unit slides in from the back of the camera and is sometimes secured by a clamping screw on the flash.
+The matching adapter on the bottom of the flash unit slides in from the back of the camera and is sometimes secured by a clamping screw or sliding clamp on the flash.
 In the center of the "U" is a metal contact point.
 This is used for standard, brand-independent flash synchronization.
 Normally the metal of the shoe and the metal of the contact are electrically isolated from each other.
 To fire the flash, these two pieces are connected together.
 The flash unit sets up a circuit between shoe and contact—when it is completed by the camera, the flash fires.

 In addition to the central contact point, many cameras have additional metal contacts within the "U" of the hot shoe.
 These are proprietary connectors that allow for more communication between the camera and a "dedicated flash".
 A dedicated flash can communicate information about its power rating to the camera, set camera settings automatically, transmit color temperature data about the emitted light, and can be commanded to light a focus-assist light or fire a lower-powered pre-flash for focus-assist, metering assist or red-eye effect reduction.

 The physical dimensions of the "standard hot shoe" are defined by the International Organization for Standardization ISO 518:2006.

-Measured on a Nikon D3400, the internal dimensions are 18.7 mm x 18.0 mm x 2.05 mm whereas the external dimensions are 20.7 mm x 18 mm x 5.1 mm.
-The spacing between the two "teeth" of the shoe is 12.6 mm.
+The internal dimensions are 18.6 mm (+0.2-0) x 16.0 mm (+3-2) x 2 mm (+0.15-0), while the spacing between the two "teeth" of the shoe is 12.5 mm (+0.4-0).
+The external dimensions aren't standardized, but measured on a Nikon D3400 are 20.7 mm x 18 mm x 5.1 mm.
+Most hotshoes possess leaf springs under the "teeth".